sphere-engine/SRL-Handbook/content/introduction.rst

 .. tip::
+	Base on our own experience with online judge beginners we know that it's the most dangerous when you deal with developers who already have basic knowledge along with some habits.
 We highly recommend you to put emphasis on *input / output specification* when you will present your instance of the service to your own users.

-Base on our own experience with online judge beginners users we know that it's most dangerous when you deal with developers who have some basic knowledge already and along with that probably some habits.
 We present extended description of input and output specification in the next section.

 Finally, let us take a look at the simplified submission flow diagram: